 When done right, team-building activities for large groups yield effective results.
 Engaging large groups can generate more ideas and diverse opinions, more people are available to complete tasks, and there will also be more feedback that influences a more remarkable change.

+Just as you might have thought, special team-building activities had to be well-suited to teams with up to or more than 20 members.
 Some activities can be done indoors, while others can only be done outdoors.
 We also made sure to list virtual team-building ideas that you can use to engage your team anywhere, anytime.
-So, what are some of these awesome activities for large groups?
+So, let’s explore the 50 best team-building activities for large groups in 2025.

 1. Marshmallow Challenge